-There are essentially 5 types of treatments that can be used to preserve, protect and if need be, colour a garden shed.
+When it comes to shed care, there are essentially 6 types of wood treatment that can be used to protect, preserve and if required, colour a garden shed.
 These are…

 Garden Shed Stain